What Does the Light On My Dashboard Mean?June 22, 2022

 “What does the light on my dashboard mean?”
 It probably comes as no surprise that when a light pops up on your dashboard, as much as you may want to run and hide, you should pay attention to it.
 But it’s likely that some lights on your dashboard are unfamiliar to you and may initially cause you to panic.
 You may find yourself thinking:

 - How important is this warning light?

 - Is something wrong, or is it just an error?

 - How expensive is this going to be to fix?

 Before jumping to the worst-case scenario, let’s go over common dashboard lights you could see, which ones require immediate attention, and which ones you have a little time to call a mechanic and inquire about first.
-Making sure all the different parts of your car are working properly is of the utmost importance as your safety and the safety of those around you are on the line.
+Making sure your car’s various components are working is of the utmost importance as your safety, and the safety of those around you, are on the line

 Understanding Car Warning Lights

 Check Engine Warning Light